 GRID TIE SETUP

 Both portable and stationary systems discussed above provide power either from the utility or from the backup battery, but not from both.
 In contrary, grid tie systems are designed to work parallel with AC line.
 They use special sine-wave inverters that match amplitude, frequency and phase of their output voltage with the mains.
 In such systems, the electricity to your home can be provided from two or more sources simultaneously.
 Additional sources of energy in grid interactive systems are usually solar panels and/or wind generators.
 Under normal conditions, a small portion of energy is used to keep the batteries charged.
 If electric service fails, an internal contactor disconnects mains.
 The inverter then continues powering your residence from the battery.
 Note, that not all grid tie systems allow emergency battery back up- there are batteryless renewable energy systems that simply shut down during a blackout.
-The purpose of such batteryless systems is reducing your energy bills.
+The purpose of such batteryless systems is reducing your energy bills, but not providing emergency power.
 If you are not using a renewable energy, obviously there is no point in buying a more expensive grid tie inverter.

 PROS AND CONS OF BATTERY BACKUP

 Here are the main pros and cons of home battery backup systems.